Amazon halts plan to block UK Visa credit cards amid talks

 But Visa accused Amazon of threatening to restrict consumer choice.
 "When consumer choice is limited, nobody wins," Visa said.

-Neither company have indicated a timescale for when the talks might conclude.
-"We are working closely with Visa on a potential solution that will enable customers to continue using their Visa credit cards on Amazon.co.uk," Amazon said in an email to customers.
+Neither company has indicated when the talks might conclude.
+In an email to customers on Monday, Amazon said it was working closely with Visa on "a potential solution that will enable customers to continue using their Visa credit cards on Amazon.co.uk".

 An EU-enforced cap on fees charged by card issuers is no longer in place in the UK following Brexit.